-Iron is an important mineral that is needed for growth and development.
+Iron is an essential mineral for growth and development.
 It combines with protein to form hemoglobin, which is found in red blood cells.

-Iron has many important functions in the body:
+Iron has many essential functions in the body:

 - Helps with brain development & growth in children

-- Needed for normal production and function of certain types of cells
+- Needed for normal production and process of certain types of cells

 - Boosts resistance to infection